Apollo 11 in popular culture: Public reception

 The mission was extensively covered in the press.
-Over 53 million US households tuned in to watch the Apollo 11 mission across the two weeks it was on TV, making it the most watched TV programming up to that date.
+Over 53.5 million US households tuned in to watch the Apollo 11 mission across the two weeks it was on TV, making it the most watched TV programming up to that date.
 An estimated 650 million viewers worldwide watched the first steps on the Moon.

 After their return, the astronauts went on what was called the "Giant Leap" tour, visiting 23 countries in 38 days.
 Starting in Mexico City, where they donned sombreros and were given a second parade, their tour took them through South America, to Spain, France, the Netherlands, Belgium, Norway, Germany, England, and Vatican City.
 After a rest in the U.S. embassy in Rome they went on to Turkey and Africa.

 In Zaire, Buzz Aldrin leaped over the barricade between him and some entertainers and joined in with their dancing.

 Missing from the tour was Hungary, which rejected the United States's invitation to host the astronauts.

-Relations between Hungary and the United States were strained at the time over the non-return by the U.S. of the Crown of St Stephen.
+Relations between Hungary and the United States were strained at the time, as the Hungarian crown jewels had been taken into U.S. custody after the Second World War and would not be returned until 1978.